 - Low-calorie diets can slow the number of calories your body burns, which can cause your metabolism to slow down.
 Make sure that you never eat fewer calories than are required to sustain your Basal Metabolic Rate, which refers to the number of calories you need to cover basic functions including the brain, kidney, heart, lung and nervous system.

-- It can weaken your immune system, increase your risk of dehydration, heart palpitations, and cardiac stress.
+Low calorie diets can weaken your immune system, increase your risk of dehydration, heart palpitations, and cardiac stress.
 So remember the focus is not just the number on the scale, internal health needs just as much attention for long-term health.

 I challenge you to start shifting the tunnel vision from the number on the scale to the long-term changes you can make to sustain health, weight, and mental sanity.
 Focus on small sustainable changes that fit your lifestyle and remember that extreme dieting will often land you right back where you started.